ebi-webcomponents/nightingale/packages/data-loader/README.md

 Will load the data at the URL defined in the `src` property of a `source` element that it contains.

+It can also parse JSON from the content of a script tag of type `application/json`.

 ## Usage

 ### Example